Forex - Forex Trading - Currency Trading

 Quantitative Easing is a monetary policy tool that central banks use when they run out of room to cut interest rates.
 The word "Quantitative" refers to the money supply and easing money supply means to increase it.
 For many people, this term is new and with good reason because it was only coined by the Bank of Japan in 2001 after they took interest rates to zero.
 When that happened, they obviously had no more room to cut rates, which made Quantitative Easing their Plan B.

-Quantitative Easing basically involves printing money to buy a variety of securities with the end goal of flooding the financial markets with cash or liquidity.
-By doing so, it increases the amount of currency in circulation which reduces the value of the currency and boosts inflation.
 A good way to look at this is if there were only 100 signed Babe Ruth baseball cards worth $1000 each in the world and all of a sudden another 1000 signed baseball cards were discovered, then you would expect each baseball card to now be worth a lot less.
 Having more baseball cards in the market at lower prices hopefully spurs more activity in the baseball card market.
 In many ways, the goal of Quantitative Easing is the same.
-By the flooding the market with liquidity, the central bank aims to promote lending and prevent a shortage in the future.
-Of course Quantitative Easing is much more involved than baseball card trading.

 What Outcome Can Be Expected from Quantitative Easing?